britishlibrary/peripleo-lanc/source_data/original/README.md

 - [ ] the custom format where the actual content is inside the link is slightly weird.
 We should crosswalk to LP + LT!
 - [ ] sometimes, place depictions seem to be IIIF annotations.
 What are the expectations concerning UI?
+- [ ] the links sometimes point to media.
+Custom format with a bunch of custom properties.
+- [ ] there are null values sometimes (broken export?)

+### VisitPlus

+- [ ] links to LP records via their __url__ property, not __id__!
+- [ ] it's not clear to me what the purpose of the annotations is.
+They seem to have redundant info, repeating the gazetteer data.
+- [ ] __Warning:__ might be misunderstanding of LT file format.
+Looks "inverted", where the target (and not body!) is the place.
+  (Example: for a sound file collection with 100 items, located at the same place, there should be 100 annotations - not 1 with 100 bodies.)
+- [ ] annotation bodies are not according to W3C
+- [ ] "bodies" often lack even basic metadata for the item (not even proper title)